 Why is it a problem?
 Cabbage moth larvae are large and feed individually.
 They feed within cabbage heads, and even the presence of a few larvae within a head can completely spoil it for market.
-Once inside the cabbage they can be difficult to find and control.
+Once inside the cabbage, they can be difficult to find and control.

 Confusion with other pests: There are several moth species commonly found on Cole crops.
-Cabbage moth larvae are the largest and the stoutest.
-They can be readily identified by their features and the size and nature of feeding damage and frass.
+Cabbage moth larvae are the largest and stoutest.
+They can be readily identified by their features and the size and nature of their feeding damage and frass.
 They are also solitary.